nasa/IDF/examples/trick/README.md

 useful when you don't have any physical devices handy.
 Like the SIM_device_only, this example illustrates directly reading from the device without regard for any controller interface.

+4. SIM_python1
+Demonstrates using the Python class idf.config.Configurator to automatically select the first available device and create a Controller from it.